A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 Don’t choose Russian Buttercream if:

-- you don't enjoy a strong dairy flavor or condensed milk.
+- You don't enjoy a strong dairy flavor or condensed milk.

-- you need a naturally pure white buttercream (although this one can be color-corrected using purple food dye.)
+- You need a naturally pure white buttercream (although this one can be color-corrected using purple food dye).

 Do choose Ermine Buttercream if you: